ManuelElizaldi/Artificial-Art/README.md

 # Introduction
-premise: what is art can serve as inspiration for AI just as art inspires me.
-I want to explore this idea.
-Merge Art and AI to create a new art.
+In this project I explore the idea: what if art can serve as inspiration for AI just as art inspires me.
+Take paintings from different museum APIs and then run those through different image generator AI and trasnforming them into new art pieces.

 *Art Institute of Chicago API* https://api.artic.edu/docs/